 Item 1.
 Legal Proceedings

 The Company is subject to various legal proceedings from time to time that arise in the ordinary course of business.
 Each of these matters is subject to various uncertainties, and it is possible that these matters may be resolved unfavorably to the Company.

+The Internal Revenue Service has examined the Company's federal income tax returns for all years through 2000.
+The IRS is currently examining the Company's federal income tax returns for the year 2001.

 Item 2.
 Changes in Securities

+None.

+Item 3.
+Defaults Upon Senior Securities

+None.

+Item 4.
+Submission of Matters to a Vote of Security Holders

+None.

+Item 5.
+Other Information

+None.